CindyJS/CindyJS/ref/String_Operators.md

     > format([2.339, "foo", [5.678, 1 < 2]], 2)
     < ["2.34", "foo", ["5.68", "true"]]

-The modifier `locale` can be used specify localication.
-The default is `en-US`, for German use `de-DE`.
+The modifier `locale` can be used specify localisation.
+The default is `en`, for German use `de`.
+If instantiation language is set then this will be the default setting.

+    > format(1.23456, 2, locale->"de")
+    < "1,23"

 The modifier `truncate` can be used to prevent truncation of the output.